sociale11/envim.nvim/README.md

 - `a` - Add new variable
 - `d` - Delete current variable
 - `w` - Save changes to file
+- `e` - Switch to a different .env file
 - `/` or `Tab` - Switch to search
 - `q` or `Esc` - Close